 Marshall University, Huntington, WV.
 Graduate credits in speech, broadcasting, & journalism

-Mississippi State University, Starkville, MS. Undergraduate credits in broadcast meteorology
+Mississippi State University, Starkville, MS. Graduate credits in broadcast meteorology

 Blackboard CE/VISTA Product Specialist, 2006.